wellcomecollection/ts-aws/README.md

 }
 ```

-Then get ot writing your code
+Then get to writing your code
 ```TS
 import { getCreds } from "@weco/ts-aws"